Electrogravitational

 exact magnitude is unknown.
 It is supposed that a change in zero-point energy

-with a change in the system’s configuration in the vacuum leads to the Casimir effect.
-Under the influence of the electromagnetic field,
+with a change in system’s configuration in vacuum leads to Casimir effect.
+Under influence of electromagnetic field, vacuum polarization takes place and various subtle effects can occur.
+In

 permeability will be less than unity.
 The vacuum also exhibits dielectric